oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-labs.md

 This set of lab instructions is based on the virtual machine image dated 2020-10-09 (9th October 2020)

+### Setup for the Helidon labs

+You will need to import the template code you will be using into eclipse, and do some small VM configurations.

+Please follow [the setup instructions.](setup/setup.md) When you've completed them click the `back` button on your browser to return to this page.

 ### **Introduction**

 <details><summary><b>Self guided student - video introduction</b></summary>